fromage-fraser/dd-gui/README.md

   even internal padding, and its title is kept to one compact room/vnum line with no extra rule beneath it, so northern rooms remain visible even when a room name is long.
-Newly visited areas receive a one-time density-based zoom so a sparse map does not collapse into a tiny cluster; manual zoom remains persistent.
+Newly visited areas receive a one-time density-based zoom so a sparse map does not collapse into a tiny cluster; that first-fit scan is chunked so loading a large mapped area does not block Mudlet.
+Manual zoom remains persistent.
 Use `ddmap fit` to refit the current area at any time.
   Mapped quest destinations receive a restrained gold highlight, and selected rooms can be routed to, avoided, or centred from the native mapper context menu.
 The mapper consumes DD4's structured `Room.Info` fields: stable